If soccer is your passion and you’re interested in writing about the world’s game, World Soccer Talk is currently accepting new submissions.

-One.
-Write your article (of 500 words or more) on any topic of your choice relating to the Premier League and/or England national team.
+Write your article (of 500 words or more) on any topic of your choice relating to world soccer.

-If you’re not familiar with EPL Talk’s content, browse through the recent articles.
-EPL Talk readers are some of the most knowledgable and passionate followers of Premier League soccer, so the article content doesn’t need to give a lot of background, nor should it be condescending.
-Instead, articles published on EPL Talk are written intelligently and often focus on remarkable topics or different perspectives that you don’t find on mainstream websites.
+If you’re not familiar with World Soccer Talk’s content, browse through the recent articles.
+World Soccer Talk readers are some of the most knowledgable and passionate followers of world soccer, so the article content doesn’t need to give a lot of background, nor should it be condescending.
+Instead, articles published on World Soccer Talk are written intelligently and often are opinionated pieces that focus on remarkable topics or different perspectives that you don’t find on mainstream websites.

-EPL Talk doesn’t typically publish match reports since they’re a dime a dozen that you can read anywhere else.
-We are open to publishing articles about the experience of following the Premier League — which can include topics such as TV and radio coverage, commentators, video game how-to articles, book reviews, app reviews and articles about offbeat topics relating to the Premier League experience such as sticker collections, Subbuteo and memories of watching soccer either in person or on television from yesteryear.
+World Soccer Talk doesn’t typically publish match reports since they’re a dime a dozen that you can found anywhere else.
+We are open to publishing articles about the experience of following world soccer — which can include topics such as TV and radio coverage, commentators, video game how-to articles, book reviews, app reviews and articles about offbeat topics relating to the world soccer experience such as sticker collections, Subbuteo and memories of watching soccer either in person or on television from yesteryear.

 The longer the shelf life of your story, the more likely it’ll be to get published.
 For example, don’t bother sending in a preview of a match that is scheduled to kick off in less than 24 hours.

 If you’d like some story ideas of what to write about, e-mail us.